adbar/trafilatura/tests/README.rst

 The following allows for comparing changes made to Trafilatura, for example in a new version or pull request:

-1. Install Trafilatura from the working tree: ``pip install -e .`` (from the repository root)
+1. Install Trafilatura from the working tree: ``pip install -e ".[all]"`` (from the repository root; the ``all`` extra matches the environment of the CI gate, plain ``pip install -e .`` can score slightly differently on non-UTF-8 pages)
 2. Run ``python tests/eval_gate.py``

-``eval_gate.py`` scores the whole corpus with Trafilatura alone and compares the F1-scores with the pinned baseline, exiting non-zero on a regression.
+``eval_gate.py`` scores the whole corpus with Trafilatura alone and compares the F1-scores with the floors pinned in ``eval_baseline.json``, exiting non-zero on a regression.
 It needs no competitor library and is also run in CI.

-After editing the annotations or an HTML input, re-pin the corpus hash with ``python tests/eval_gate.py --update``.
+After editing the annotations or an HTML input, re-pin the corpus fingerprint with ``python tests/eval_gate.py --update``.
 A re-pin never lowers the baseline on its own: an F1 below a pinned floor keeps the floor and exits non-zero, and accepting a lower bar takes an explicit ``--allow-regression``.

+Note for Windows: the corpus fingerprint requires the HTML inputs exactly as committed.
+On a clone made before the ``.gitattributes`` rules were added, run ``git add --renormalize .`` and reset (or re-clone) so line endings match the repository.

 Comparison with other software